joleys/niko-home-control-II/README.md

 This currently requires some manual action in your configuration.yaml.

-You need to add (and possibly tweek) the following:
+You need to add (and possibly tweak) the following:

     sensor:
         - platform: integration